-- 36. Misconduct away from school: Any act outside of school that affects the educational process in school is a violation of school rules and is subject to discipline based on that offense. - 37.
+- 16. Aggressive Behavior: Aggressive behavior is any aggressive verbal or physical act by an individual.
+Students exhibiting aggressive behavior in school, at school activities, or on school property will be suspended.
+Students are disciplined based on their involvement.
+Students involved in instigating aggressive behavior will be disciplined as well. - 17.
+Fighting: Fighting is any non-approved physical altercation between two active participants (not aggressive behavior or assault).
+Students fighting in school, at school activities, or on school property will be suspended.
+Students are disciplined based on their involvement.
+Students involved in instigating the fight will be disciplined as well. - 18.
 Harassment & Bullying: It is a violation of law and of school rules for any student or staff member to take any of the following actions toward another student or staff member, or any person associated with the school district while on District property or at any school related events, on or off district property.

-• Sexual Harassment
+Sexual Harassment